Wanted in rape case, MP Congress MLA's son arrested

 He was arrested from a village in Ujjain, said a senior police official in Indore.

-Based on an information received about his whereabouts, a police team cornered Karan Morwal in the village.
+Based on information received about his whereabouts, a police team cornered Karan Morwal in the village.

 "We were informed that he (Karan) is moving in a white car and based on information we put barricades on a particular road and started checking.
 He was trying to escape, but the police were alert and arrested him," said Jyoti Sharma, a senior police official.